cicsdev/cics-banking-sample-application-cbsa/doc/CBSA_Architecture_guide.md

 -   That there is a Liberty JVM (installed as part of the Liberty UI installation)

--   That there is a zOS Connect EE server (installed as part of the base installation)
+-   That there is a zOS Connect server (installed as part of the base installation)

 -   Java 8 or later